 Many enterprise AI systems assist employees in their daily work, enabling them to complete easier, repetitive tasks faster and with less effort.
 It allows them to focus on more challenging tasks that better use their creativity and industry expertise.

-For example, in data centre operations, AI systems analyse a stream of alert and error messages from servers, networks, service, and application logs to identify possible root causes.
-Data centre administrators can then use this information to determine appropriate corrective actions.
+For example, in data center operations, AI systems analyze a stream of alert and error messages from servers, networks, service, and application logs to identify possible root causes.
+Data center administrators can then use this information to determine appropriate corrective actions.